29THIR7YS3VEN/general-flask-cheatsheet/README.md

-# General Cheatsheet for Flask in VSCode on Windows - Zero to deployment (for those of us who can NOT deal with git to save our lives).
+# General Cheatsheet for Flask in VSCode on Windows (for those of us who can NOT deal with git to save our lives).
 No prior flask experience required.
-It is a little hard to create a Flask app on Windows without Git if you haven't done it before - I learned that the hard way - but luckily, here's a super easy way to set one up in those circumstances.

 ## Assumptions
 I'm going to assume the following things.
 If you don't, this probably won't be really useful for you